 Becoming a RDN is a multi-step process (see Summary Table below).
 First, the student will need to complete a baccalaureate degree and complete the DPD coursework.
-At EIU, successful completion of the Bachelor of Science degree in Family and Consumer Sciences: Dietetics Option will result in the issuance of the ACEND Verification Statement of DPD Program Completion.
+At EIU, successful completion of the Bachelor of Science degree in Family and Consumer Sciences: Dietetics Option (BS in Nutrition and Dietetics starting in Fall 2019) will result in the issuance of the ACEND Verification Statement of DPD Program Completion.
 This Verification Statement verifies that graduates have met the required Standards of Education established by the Accreditation Council for Nutrition and Dietetics (ACEND), the accrediting agency of the Academy of Nutrition and Dietetics (AND), and is eligible to begin an ACEND-accredited Internship Program.
 In the final senior year, students who are interested in applying for an Internship Program will work with the DPD Coordinator and other DPD students to complete the necessary components of the DICAS application and D & D Digital submission.
 Please note that some IPs participate in the Spring and/or Fall computer matches.